jovankoledin/jovankoledin.github.io/_projects/e_dfg_visualizer/index.md

 ---
 layout: post
 title: Data Flow Graph Visualizer
-description:  Simulate memory interactions and observe the execution results each cycle for a data flow graph for a given C++ kernl.
+description:  Simulate memory interactions and observe the execution results of a data flow graph for a given C++ kernel.

 main-image: /example.png
 ---